-This ingenious support device is made from very lightweight materials such as neoprene, drytex, or even knitted material.
+This clever support device is made from very light materials like neoprene, drytex, or even knitted material.

-Knee sleeves fit snug and depending on the use, tight around your knee.
-They seldom add any extra bulk and are so light you barely know they’re there at all.
+Knee sleeves fit snug and, depending on their use, tight around your knee.
+They rarely add extra bulk and are so light that you barely notice they’re there.
 That’s why they are great for wearing under garments.

 7 Benefits of Knee Sleeve

-What are knee sleeves good for?
+Why are knee sleeves worn?
 Here’s 7 benefits of wearing knee sleeves that should answer that question.

 All knee sleeves are built around this idea of compression.
-The compression exist from the sleeve fitting tight around the joint and supporting muscles.
+The compression comes from the sleeve fitting tightly around the joint and supporting muscles.
 That’s why all the other benefits of wearing knee sleeves exist.

 The compression is a gentle squeezing that causes: